abpai94/personal-deployment/README.md

 * Add the contents of ```smb.conf``` to ```/etc/samba/smb.conf```
 * Execute ```sudo reboot```
 * Configure deluge
+* Execute ```curl -sSL https://install.pi-hole.net | bash``` and follow the instructions to configure Pi-hole
+* Set a static IP address for Raspberry Pi
+* Configure the primary DNS server to point to the Raspberry Pi static IP address

 ## Helpful commands
 ### Updating and installing required packages